steveklabnik/jujutsu-tutorial/src/real-world-workflows/intro.md

 sat down to *use* `jj`, I found myself tripping up a bit.
 With a few more commands, we can have nicer workflows that let us work a bit more naturally.

-We'll start with the "squash workflow," as it is the workflow that Martin himself prefers.
+We'll start with the "squash workflow," as it is the workflow that Martin, the creator of `jj`, prefers.
 We'll then talk about the "edit workflow," which is popular among people who don't like the squash workflow.